Five Ways to Market Your Alternative Healthcare Practice

 People search on Google all the time and in theory this sounds like a great way to advertise.
 You only pay when people click and go to your site.
 However, most clicks do not turn into customers and the cost of each click has risen over time.
 The more competitors there are for your key words, the more it will cost per click.
 Costs per click vary between $1 and $60 or more per click.
 Many people are just browsing the internet and have no intention of following through, so it’s possible to spend a lot more money than your ad brings in.
 In fact, Robert Kenney, a global marketing specialist, wrote an article, “Google AdWords – Destroyer of Small Business”.

 Google AdWords also limits the number of characters you’re allowed to 25 words in the headline, 35 words in each of the two lines of text and 35 in the website URL text, making it challenging to tailor your message to your intended audience.
 In addition, if you have multiple services, you will probably need more than one ad.

 The Alternative Pain Treatment Directory

 The Alternative Pain Treatment Directory, an online directory you can find at www.paintreatmentdirectory.com, is an extremely affordable alternative to the options listed above.
 This new resource for alternative healthcare practitioners who provide treatment to pain patients offers you a full color web page, with options for text, photos, testimonials, videos and links.
 There is no word limit.
 There are over 25 categories and you can list in as many as you want for no extra charge.
 You can also contribute articles about what you do and healing stories about your patients that can be linked to your listing.
-Another option is to add a product listing for a small additional fee.
+Another option is to add a product listing for an additional fee.
 The directory is searchable by location and category.